A psychiatric condition in which patients experience emotional dysregulation, activity disruption and cognitive complications.

 Intervention for bipolar disorder includes medication, environmental changes, job and educational support and psychotherapy.

-Patients see a mental health professional such as a psychiatrist and can work with an occupational therapist for work related complications or a social worker to be connected to services within their community.
+A mental health professional such as a psychiatrist can work with an individual to establish a medication regimen.
+For cognitive complications, a neuropsychologist may conduct an evaluation, and occupational therapist may work with a client on work related complications.
+Sometimes, a social worker may provide emotional support as well as connect an individual to support services within their community.

-In addition, we provide exercises that focus on other domains of cognition such as Memory, Executive Function, Visual Memory, Language, the Auditory system, and Verbal Memory.
+In addition to these suggested exercises, we provide more digital content that focuses on other domains of cognition such as Memory, Executive Function, Visual Memory, Language, Auditory Processing, and Verbal Memory.

 We have been well received by patients struggling with psychiatric illnesses.
-Clinical settings using a NEAR model to structure their therapy have adapted us as a tool within their practice.
-We encourage you to try out our software with your patient and see if HappyNeuron Pro may be an ideal fit for both you and them.
+Clinical settings using a NEAR approach to therapy have used HappyNeuron Pro as a tool to assist their clients with their cognitive rehabilitation.

 Bipolar disorder can impact a person’s ability to live independently, but most people with bipolar disorder can live on their own.
 More severe cases can cause patients to stay short or long-term within a psychiatric care facility until they are stable.